autocrypt/autocrypt/doc/level1.rst

    choose to encrypt the message.
 Prepare the message in cleartext.

  * ``discourage``: Enable UI that would allow the user to choose to encrypt the message, but do not default to encryption.
 Prepare the message in cleartext.
-If the user manually enables encryption, warn them that the recipient may not be able to read the message.
+If the user manually enables encryption, the MUA SHOULD warn that the recipient may not be able to read the message.
+This warning message MAY be supplemented using optional counters and user-agent state as suggested in :doc:`optional-state`.

  * ``available``: Enable UI that would allow the user to choose to encrypt the message, but do not default to encryption.
 Prepare the